pak-center/pak-center/README.md

 - 👯 I am looking forward to collaborate on z/OS SMF records.
 - 🤔 I am looking for help in accessing the latest version of z/OS & z/VM with compiler PTFs.
-- 📫 How to reach me: `DISPLAY FIRST-LETTER-OF-NAME, SURNAME, '@', GOOGLE-MAIL`
+- 📫 How to reach me: `DISPLAY FIRST-LETTER-OF-MY-NAME, MY-SURNAME, '@', GOOGLE-MAIL`

-##### TODO
+##### TODO:

-- [ ] Find my PGMs written in languages: Assembler - BAL, REXX, COBOL, JCL and upload as project.
+- [ ] Find & upload my PGMs written in languages: Assembler - BAL, REXX, COBOL, JCL
-- [ ] Rewrite from scratch z/VM MONITOR projects from MySQL database, C, Java Swing code to PostgreSQL database, Rust, Android Java.
+- [ ] Rewrite from scratch z/VM *MONITOR projects from C to Rust, Java Swing to Android Java, MySQL to PostgreSQL database

 <!--
 **pak-center/pak-center** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.